SOCR/3d-cell-morphometry/demo/README.md

 # [SOCR](http://socr.umich.edu/) 3D Cell Morphometry Project
 ## Workflows and instructions how to run them live

+`[June 2, 2024] Update`: Both Pipeline Client Web Start and Web App do not appear to be supported anymore, so we recommend running workflows using the desktop native [Pipeline Client](https://pipeline.loni.usc.edu/products-services/pipeline-software/).
+To be able to run pipelines on the LONI Pipeline Server, [apply to become a collaborator](https://pipeline.loni.usc.edu/get-started/become-a-collaborator/).

 ### Nuclear morphometric classification live demo:

 This demo is prepared for classification of serum-starved Fibroblast cells